elasticdog/transcrypt/README.md

            remove the locally cached encryption credentials
            and re-encrypt any files that had been previously decrypted

+      -F, --force
+           ignore whether the git directory is clean, proceed with the possibility that uncommitted changes are overwritten

       -u, --uninstall
            remove all transcrypt configuration from the repository and leave files in the current working copy decrypted